 Unsupervised time

 Often on trips away there will be situations where children will be provided with unsupervised time e.g. tourist visits, shopping time, returning to hotels after events.
 These episodes can occur at training camps or competitions and may coincide with older athletes as part of the planned programme.
-Children under the age of 11 should under no circumstances be granted unsupervised time and therefore must be always accompanied by an adult or other responsible adult.
+Children under the age of 11 under no circumstances should be granted unsupervised time and therefore must be always accompanied by an adult or other responsible adult.

 Any unsupervised time must be communicated with the parents and guardians of the children before the trip.
 Unsupervised time should also never allow for children to be on their own and should ideally be in groups of 3 as a minimum.
 It is imperative that ground rules are set and that all children know how to contact a member of staff, where they are staying – including the hotel phone number – and have and understanding of any areas which are prohibited.
 Staff members on EKF trips will also ensure that there is a central meeting point so children know where they can check in with them if required.